KikiManjaro/intellify/README.md

 <!-- Plugin description -->

-The Intellify progress bar for IntelliJ IDEA and other JetBrains IDEs.
+The Intellify plugin for IntelliJ IDEA and other JetBrains IDEs.

 This is the [Intellify plugin](https://plugins.jetbrains.com/plugin/PLUGIN_ID/versions) for [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/).
 This is basically a minimal Spotify integration,